 In Jasper, I started coaching the Alberta Ski Team.
-During the time I was coach, the kids, boys and girls, won twelve Canadian Championships and four scholarships. ki competitions were divided into four categories cross country, jumping, slalom and downhill.
-To win the combined had to be good all four.
+During the time I was coach, the kids, boys and girls, won twelve Canadian Championships and four scholarships.
+Ski competitions were divided into four categories: cross country, jumping, slalom and downhill.
+To win the combined award, a skier had to be good in all four disciplines.

-Besides skiing on the hill in the winter, we found of other things to do.
-We explored Maligne Canyon and climbed ice falls.
-That was before ice tools and ice screws.
-We Watchtower and Shangri-La cabins, the Tonquin Valley some of ourfavorite trips.
+Besides skiing on the hill in the winter, we found plenty of other things to do.
+We explored Maligne Canyon and climbed ice falls in there.
+That was before ice tools and ice screws had even been invented.
+We ski toured a lot, with Watchtower and Shangri-La cabins, and the Tonquin Valley being some of our favourite trips.

-In the summers, I climbed a , sometimes with friends from Europe and sometimes with new friends from Canada.
-One Saturday, Artie Kiegl and I put in a difficult new route to Ashlar ridge, after carefully studying from down below.
-Ashlar Ridge can be seen to left as you drive up to Miette Hot Springs.
+In the summers, I climbed a great deal, sometimes with old friends visiting from Europe and sometimes with new friends from Canada.
+One Saturday, Artie Kiegl and I put in a difficult new route to Ashlar ridge, after carefully studying the rock face from down below.
+Ashlar Ridge can be seen to the left as you drive up to Miette Hot Springs.
 Near the top of the climb was a very difficult slab with no handholds.
-At the of this slab a gulley came to a pointwo small ledges about wide, one veering up to the rightthe left.
+At the start of this slab was a gulley that came to a point formed by two small ledges about five centimetres wide, one veering up to the right, the other to the left.

-On first ascent, I and was standing there awkwardly with one foot on one ledge with my toe pointing down to the right and my other foot on the other ledge pointing up to the right.
+On that first ascent, I arrived at the gulley part of the slab and was standing there awkwardly with one foot on one ledge with my toe pointing down to the right and my other foot on the other ledge pointing up to the right.
 I was hooked into a piton right in front of me.
-Artie was a below.
+Artie was a rope length below.
 At that moment a thunderstorm hit.
-It was really scary because we were exposed there.
+It was really scary because we were completely exposed there.
 Then it began to rain.
-The rainwater down that gulley and jumped straight out at me.
-I soaked had to pull my knickers open at the knees to let all of the water out of my pants.
-We both stood there on that face for a long while until the weather finally . e had tclimb.
+The rainwater poured down that gulley and jumped straight out at me.
+I was so soaked that I had to pull my knickers open at the knees to let all of the water out of my pants.
+We both stood there on that face for a long while until the weather finally cleared.
+We still had the crux of the route to climb.

-PHOTO – Well suitedup for the climb bandana, modern climbing pants and rock shoes – thirty years ahead of our time!
+PHOTO – Well suited-up for the climb – bandana, modern climbing pants and rock shoes – thirty years ahead of our time!

-On Roche Pertrix, we put in a new route on the left side of the west face I believe was more difficult tha Ashlar Ridge.
-On one section you ha to a full rope length, hook on a piton, back and then swing over.
+On Roche Pertrix, we put in a new route on the left side of the west face, which I believe was more difficult than Ashlar Ridge.
+On one section you had to traverse a full rope length, hook on a piton, traverse back, and then swing over.

-Some of the other more difficult climbs included the south face of Colin which I did with Ramsey Heckley.
-We put a new route right up the middle of the faceWe put routes the two easterly summits of the Queen Elizabeth Range and two new routes up the Medicine Slabs.
+Some of the other more difficult climbs included the south face of Colin, which I did with Ramsey Heckley.
+We put a new route right up the middle of the face.
+We also put routes up the two easterly summits of the Queen Elizabeth Range of mountains, and two new routes up the Medicine Slabs.

-One summer, we spent a number of weeks up at Maligne Lake and climbed almost every mountain At the Columbia Icefields we the Skyladder of Andromeda and the north face of Athabasca.
-I don’t know if those routes before us or not.
-I spent quite a bit of time in Banffand at the Bugaboos too.
+One summer, we spent a number of weeks up at Maligne Lake and climbed almost every mountain in the area.
+At the Columbia Icefields we climbed the Skyladder of Andromeda and the north face of Athabasca.
+I don’t know if those routes had been climbed before us or not.
+I spent quite a bit of time in Banff, and at the Bugaboos, too.